Welcome to our school

-Our recycled Bee sculpture was on display in the Millgate shopping centre, is now installed as a permanent feature outside school.
+Our recycled Bee sculpture, which was previously on display in the Millgate shopping centre, is now installed as a permanent feature outside school.
 It was created by Ian's grandma along with Class 6 (when they were Class 4!)

 As part of anti-bullying week; a local performance poet, Paul Jenkins, has written this poem and recorded Bury children giving a powerful performance of his poem, which is showing above.
 See if you can spot two of our children!